 Welcome to Tarleton!
 We are excited to offer you CampusClarity, a Title IX and Campus SaVE Act education program that combines sexual assault and substance abuse prevention in a comprehensive online training program.
 This research based curriculum takes a non-judgmental approach to effectively reach students.
 CampusClarity uses focus-group tested storytelling and interactions to maximize user engagement and retention.
 This innovative combination garnered the 2013 Gold Stevie for Best Training Site at the 11th Annual American Business Awards, awarded for excellence in design and content.

-As part of our comprehensive alcohol prevention program, Tarleton requires all first-year students to complete AlcoholEdu.
-Whether you drink or not, AlcoholEdu will empower you to make well-informed decisions about alcohol and to better cope with the drinking behavior of your peers.
+As part of our comprehensive alcohol and violence prevention program, Tarleton requires all first-year students to complete CampusClarity.
+Whether you drink or not, CampusClarity will empower you to make well-informed decisions about alcohol and to better cope with the drinking behavior of your peers.
+We believe you'll enjoy the assignment.
+It is an innovative, engaging, and informative online course, created with students for students.
+In the course, you will examine the interconnected issues of hooking up, substance abuse, sexual violence, and healthy relationships through a variety of interactive, realistic scenarios and guided self-reflection.
 Our goal is to help you succeed and meet your academic goals.

-Completing AlcoholEdu is a university requirement for all first time freshmen (including those with less than 30 transfer hours).
+Completing CampusClarity is a university requirement for all first time freshmen (including those with less than 30 transfer hours).

-The course has two sections, both of which must be completed to fulfill this requirement.
+The course has three parts, all of which must be completed to fulfill this requirement.

-To take AlcoholEdu, you will need a computer with Internet access and audio capabilities.
+To take CampusClarity, you will need a computer with Internet access and audio capabilities.